 The government’s perceived vote of no-confidence was the latest in a series of setbacks Patel has suffered in the last few months.
 While cutting its budget, the Sports Ministry also told the Supreme Court that the federation should hold elections without further delay.
 Then, the Comptroller and Auditor General of India reportedly decided to conduct an audit of the AIFF for the last four financial years.
 And the state federations began to speak up as well – be the heads of Kerala, Karnataka or Delhi, whose president Shaji Prabhakaran requested intervention from FIFA.

-On the political sphere, Patel, whose family has several business interests, remains a Rajya Sabha MP, with his tenure ending in July.
+In the political sphere, Patel, whose family has several business interests, has been a Rajya Sabha MP.
 When his party NCP was part of the UPA government at the Centre, Patel headed the prestigious Civil Aviation Ministry.
-The prospect of a similar high-profile job seems unlikely for the near future, with the NCP fortunes for now confined to Maharashtra, where it is now out of power.
+The prospect of a similar high-profile job seems unlikely for the near future with the NCP’s fortunes confined to Maharashtra, where it is now out of power.

 His critics argue that Patel’s rise in world football has been faster than the Indian national team’s.
 It’s an allegation that makes him “sad”.
 “I am happy that at the world stage, first AFC (Asian Football Confederation) and now FIFA, there is so much optimism outside India.
 Sometimes I feel sad there is so much pessimism within India.
 They don’t know anything and they are optimistic.
 We know everything and we are pessimistic,” he had said.